datajerk/ctf-write-ups/seccon2021/gosu/README.md

 > BTW, the second gadget was only emitted by `ROPgadget`!  `ropper` failed to find that gadget.
 Lesson learned, use all your toys.

 The `pop rsp` gadget will permit an easy stack pivot to the BSS, which is known thanks to _No PIE_.
-This will allow the direct addressing of anything in the stack.
+This will allow the direct addressing of anything on the stack.
 We will not need to leak the stack, since we own the entire stack.

 The second gadget with the help from the tail end of `__libc_csu_init` enables us to _update_ the last 32-bits of any value we have the location of, and since we own the stack, we have all the locations we need.